SwiftCrypto/ocl_query/README.md

 ```
 $ mkdir build
 $ cd build
-$ cmake -G "Visual Studio 14 2015" ..
+$ cmake -G "Visual Studio 15 2017" -A x64 ..
 ```

-Note that the last command generates Visual Studio 2015 solution and project files.
+Note that the last command generates Visual Studio 2017 solution and project files.
 You may specify any other Visual Studio version that you have installed.